cluttrdev/showdown/README.md

 a new one is written to.
 Thus, the backup file is checked for changes instead of the newly created file.

-To fix this, consider setting the `backupcopy` optoin to `"yes"`.
+To fix this, consider setting the `backupcopy` option to `"yes"`.
 This will make a copy of the file and overwrite the original one.

 <!-- Links -->